1monalisa1/01-FinTech-Case-Study/README.md

 	* A bank that provides complex loans or savings products to consumers
 	* A US bank
 	* A franchised business
+	* A layaway service (not a pay over time, own later service)
 * *Early 'Near Death Experience'*
 	* First Christmas:  When they were supposed to pay their merchants from their company bank accounts during the holiday shopping rush, they did not have the money.
 They delayed their employees salaries to pay the merchants, and also asked merchants if they could be granted some grace in providing them with timely payment (Slush Interview).
 They fortunately maintained trust and survived.